Wyatt Earp Explorers

 Readers of the Texas Rangers' Dispatch, the NOLA Quarterly and the WOLA Journal, as well the the Journal of Big Bend Studies and Wild West Magazine, know the fresh and groundbreaking research and writings of Paul Cool.
 Paul has a knack for bringing to life important events in Western history that others missed.
 It was for his book titled "Salt Warriors" that Paul won the Robert A. Calvert Book Prize in 2007, and was named a Southwest Book of the Year for 2008.
 More on Paul's work and future projects can be found at http://www.paulcoolbooks.com/home. -John Rose

-Paul recently wrote us about the WyattEarpExplorers website...
+Paul recently wrote with reaction to the WyattEarpExplorers website...

 Salt Warriors won the Robert A. Calvert Book Prize (2007) and was named a Southwest Book of the Year for 2008.